 If you're looking to add a new tree to your yard, pine is almost certainly a better fit than redwood.
 There are more than 100 pine varieties grown around the world, and the majority are well suited for growing in North America.
 No matter your climate, there's probably a pine cultivar that will do beautifully outside your home.

-Pressure-treated pine is substantially less expensive than redwood.
+Pressure-treated pine lumber is substantially less expensive than redwood.
 While sealing every two years is recommended, pine will not turn an unattractive blackish-gray color like redwood can over time if not sealed.
-It is 60 percent stronger than redwood in the same application even though both are classified as soft woods.
-Pine can be used for stairs and structural members unlike redwood.
-Pressure treated pine structures can resist rot for decades.
+It is stronger than redwood even though both are classified as soft woods.
+Pine can be used for stairs and structural members, unlike redwood, and pressure-treated pine structures can resist rot for decades.
 Pine forests regenerate much quicker than redwood forests, so pine is a more sustainable natural resource.

 Sustainability is an issue due to limited growth sites and slow regeneration.
 Redwood trees can take more than 80 years to mature.
-Redwood structures often need additional steel support brackets.
-This is because redwood can't be used alone for structurally significant members or heavy traffic areas like stairs because it is too soft.
+Redwood structures also often need additional steel support brackets, because redwood can't be used alone for structurally significant members or heavy traffic areas like stairs as it is too soft.
 Also, redwood loses its attractive cinnamon color and turns blackish-gray if a waterproof sealant is not applied on an annual basis.
 It also becomes susceptible to rot within five years.

 Disadvantages of Pine Wood

 Pine does not have the attractive cinnamon color that redwood does, and pressure-treated pine does not take stain easily.
 Also, there are some safety concerns, as pressure-treated pine contains chemicals — including arsenic — to preserve the wood and inhibit mold, fungus and termites.
 Finally, the wood can be fickle; inexperienced contractors who do not nail or screw into it correctly can cause the pressure-treated pine to split, chip and warp.